 If your doctor thinks you may have gallstones, he'll give you a physical exam.
 You may also get:

-- Blood tests: Blood tests may be given to check for signs of infection or obstruction and/or to rule out other conditions.
+Blood tests to check for signs of infection or obstruction, and to rule out other conditions.

-- Cholescintigraphy (HIDA scan): This test can determine whether the gallbladder is contracting correctly.
-A radioactive material is injected into the patient and makes its way to the gallbladder.
-The technician can then observe the movement of the gallbladder.
+Cholescintigraphy (HIDA scan).
+This test can check on whether the gallbladder squeezes correctly.
+Doctors inject a harmless radioactive material, which makes its way to the organ.
+The technician can then watch its movement.

-- Endoscopic retrograde cholangiopancreatography (ERCP): The doctor inserts an endoscope through the patient's mouth down to the small intestine and injects a dye to allow the bile ducts to be seen.
-The doctor can then remove gallstones that have moved into the ducts.
+Endoscopic retrograde cholangiopancreatography (ERCP).
+The doctor inserts an endoscope through your mouth down to the small intestine and injects a dye to allow the bile ducts to be seen.
+He can often then remove any gallstones that have moved into the ducts.

-- Laparscopic cholecystectomy.
-During this procedure, instruments, a light, and a camera are passed through several small incisions in the abdomen.
-The surgeon views the inside of the body by looking at a video monitor.
-This procedure is used in approximately 80% of gallbladder removals.
-After the surgery, the patient spends the night in the hospital.
+Laparoscopic cholecystectomy.
+This is the more common procedure.
+The surgeon passes instruments, a light, and a camera through several small cuts in the belly.
+He views the inside of the body on a video monitor.
+Afterward, you spend the night in the hospital.

-- Open cholecystectomy.
-This is a more invasive procedure in which the surgeon makes incisions in the abdomen to remove the gallbladder.
-The patient stays in the hospital for a few days after the surgery.
+Open cholecystectomy.
+The surgeon makes bigger cuts in the belly to remove the gallbladder.
+You stay in the hospital for a few days after the operation.

-If gallstones are in the bile ducts, endoscopic retrograde cholangiopancreatography may be used to find and remove them before or during gallbladder surgery.
+If gallstones are in your bile ducts, the doctor may use ERCP to find and remove them before or during gallbladder surgery.